 d.
 For a GMDB that terminates at a certain age or in a certain contract year, the GAPV shall be calculated as if the GMDB does not terminate.
 Benefit features such as guaranteed growth in the GMDB benefit basis may be calculated so that no additional benefit basis growth occurs after the GMDB termination age or date defined in the contract.

 e.
-The mortality assumption but with the exception that future mortality improvement shall only be applied up until 12/31/2022, rather than up through the projection year.used shall be the following:

-For Individual Annuity contracts within the Accumulation Reserving Category, the mortality rate for a contract holder with age x in year (2012 + n) shall be calculated using the following formula, where qx denotes mortality from the 2012 IAM Basic Mortality Table multiplied by the appropriate factor (Fx) from Table 6.2 and G2x denotes mortality improvement from Projection Scale G2:

-qx2012+n=qx2012(1-G2x)n*Fx

-Table 6.2: Fx for Individual Annuities in Accumulation Reserving Category
+The mortality assumption shall follow the mortality assumption in Section 6.C.8.